bagisto/bagisto-docs/create_package.md

 ![hello-world-icon](assets/images/Bagisto_Docs_Images/PackageDevelopment/hello-world-icon.png){: .screenshot-dimension .center}

 Now, this menu will come in the admin login.
 You can change the icon accordingly to your needs.
-By clicking, upon icon, it will open the view file provided in `Route` facade
+By clicking, upon the icon, it will open the view file provided in `Route` facade

 ### How to Create ACL in Bagisto? <a id="create-acl"></a>